Choose the health content that’s right for you, and get it delivered right in your inbox.

 If the shorter days of winter make you feel anxious, depressed and exhausted, you may have seasonal affective disorder (SAD).
 Going outside and taking a walk, even on the coldest, cloudiest winter day, can give your spirit a lift.

 Get Outside All Year

 You can get outside in all kinds of weather, from the coldest to the hottest, as long as you plan ahead.
 Check the weather and dress for the season: layers in cold weather, lightweight, light-colored clothing in hot weather.
 Just remember to drink plenty of water to stay hydrated, even on the coldest day.

 Enjoy Yourself and Feel Whole Outside

-Whether you want to exercise or just enjoy the scenery, the principals of CREATION Health show that getting outside as much as you’re able can help you feel whole.
+Whether you want to exercise or just enjoy the scenery, the principals of CREATION Life show that getting outside as much as you’re able can help you feel whole.
 Whenever you feel cooped up in your office or stifled for new ideas, just open the door and step outside to all that awaits.